 The duology includes Onslaught and Ruin, and it’s a dark time for the New Republic.
 With the help of Admiral Pellaeon and the Imperials, the good guys mount an offensive against the Yuuzhan Vong at Ithor.
 But they lose, big-time, and the entire planet is destroyed.

 Agents of Chaos I-II – 25 ABY

 The duology includes Hero’s Trial and Jedi Eclipse and reintroduces Han Solo to the fight.
-But Han is a broken man after the death of Chewbacca, and his struggles echo that of the New Rupublic.
+But Han is a broken man after the death of Chewbacca, and his personal struggles echo that of the New Rupublic overall.
 Catastrophic losses give the Yuuzhan Vong the advantage in the war.

 Balance Point – 26 ABY